The Expert Tips for Planning a Solo Road Trip

-Want to get out and see the USA, but have no one to go with and wondering how to plan for a solo road trip?
-Here are my expert planning tips as a female, solo traveler who’s covered tens of thousands of miles across America.
+Want to see the USA solo by car but have no clue how to plan?
+Here are the expert tips for planning a solo road trip across the U.S. from the female, solo traveler who’s driven tens of thousands of miles across America.